geirrastad/NotesToSelf/kinetic_kane_ubuntu_18.04.md

 $ rm -rf ~/ros_kinetic/src/geometry2
 $ mv rospack/ geometry2/ ros_kinetic/src/
 ```
 We have now updated these modules to the latest releases.
-Note: this is mostly the Melodic versions of these modules.
-should try to checkout to kineticcmake
+Note: You should clone head and not target the kinetic branch/tag

 2) Now you need to update some packages.
 Run:
 ```